KazaiMazai/Puredux/README.md

 Child store's `StoreObject` behaves just like normal class does.
 It exist while you keep a reference to it.

-### Actions dispatching for ChildStores follow the rules:
+### How does Actions dispatching work with parent/child stores?

+First of all it follows the rules:
-- Actions go up.
+- Actions flow to the root.
 From child stores to parent
+- State changes flow from the root.
+From Parent to Child stores.
+From Stores to Subscribers.
-- Actions don't go down.
+- Actions never flow from the root.
 From parent to child stores.
-- Action never go horizontally.
+- Action never flow horizontally.
 From childStoreA to childStoreB
-- State changes go down.
-From parent to child stores.
-From stores to subscribers.
 - Interceptor dispatches new actions to the same store where the initial action was dispatched.

 According to the rules above.